 - Reduce the problem.
 Sometimes a large problem can be shrunk down through pruning features out of the vision, or at least by deferring them until later.

 - Address your organization’s culture.
-As we discussed earlier, most of the reasons that organizations build large IT delivery teams are the result of cultural challenges.
+As we discussed earlier, most of the reasons that organizations build large teams are the result of cultural challenges.
 Fix the real problem by adopting agile and lean ways of thinking and working.

 - Organize the large team into a collection of smaller teams.
 In other words, create a program.